This course is an introduction to the theory and applications of formal methods, a field of

-In particular, we will cover topics such as model
+In particular, the course will cover topics such as model

 theories (SMT).
 These techniques have become essential tools for the design